sunknudsen/dropbox-upload/README.md

 Add the app key and secret to `.env`.

-Run `python dropbox-auth.py`
+Run `python3 dropbox-auth.py`

 Add the access token to `.env`.

 ## Usage

-Run `python dropbox-upload.py path-to-file`
+Run `python3 dropbox-upload.py path-to-file`